facebook-developer-circle-delhi/Meetups/README.md

-# Meetup-Resources
+# Meetups

 Meetup related content for Facebook Developer Circle Delhi, NCR members.
 This repository gives you access to all the material of our past meetups.
+For submitting a talk proposal, create an issue [here](https://github.com/facebook-developer-circle-delhi/Meetups/issues/new?template=custom.md)

 ## Meetups